SweetKenneth/cmpsbl-daily-drop/README.md

 The substrate has 3000+ discoveries.
 About 100+ score perfect.

 Available in multiple languages — TypeScript, Python, Go, Rust, and more.
 Drop in and use in your stack.
-Its even in eilcon hardware code.
+Its even in silicon hardware code.

 The TypeScript file contains the full Mini-Runtime™.